Software documentation for management, scheduling, and optimization of field operations

 Power BI chart table

-You can rename the columns in the options for each field.
+You can rename columns in the options for each field

 Power BI chart table final